YanWittmann/how-to-bg3-minifigure/blender-cleanup.md

 The solidify modifier works great on zero-width planes (no thickness) to make them a manifold solid.
 The result will be very similar to the `Extrude > Extrude Faces Along Normals` action, but you can change it at any time with no extra effort.
-Since you won't apply the result, Blender will still highlight the vertices as non-manifold but that is fine, as the export to `stl` will apply the modifiers.
+Since you won't apply the result, Blender will still highlight the vertices as non-manifold but that is fine, as the export to `.stl` will apply the modifiers.

 You cannot apply this modifier to only a selection of your object, so you might want to split the object into multiple (`Mesh > Separate > Selection`).